-Brief person onal history April 1979 Joined DENSO CORPORATION June 2006 Executive Director, DENSO CORPORATION June 2013 Senior Executive Director, Member of the Board, DENSO CORPORATION June 2014 Director, Member of the Board, Senior Executive Director, DENSO CORPORATION June 2015 Senior Executive Director, DENSO CORPORATION June 2016 Director, Member of the Board, Senior Executive Director, DENSO CORPORATION April 2017 Executive Vice President, Member of the Board, DENSO CORPORATION (current position ■ Important posts concurrently held at other corporations

-Outside Member of the Audit & Supervisory Board, JTEKT CORPORATION

-- Number of the Company's shares owned 19,800 - Years of incumbency - Reason for having appointed him as a Member of the Board

-After joining the Company, Hiroyuki Wakabayashi engaged in the production promotion departments.
-He was assigned to the engine component business from June 2009 and the powertrain component business from June 2010.
-He also assumed the post of the Business Group Head of the Information & Safety Systems Business Group (at that time) from June 2011.
-He has been serving as the Executive Vice President (current position) since April 2017.
-He was in charge of Overall Production until March 2018 and is currently in charge of R&D and IT Digital as CTO (Chief Technology Officer).
-The Company has appointed him as a nominee for a Member of the Board in the expectation that his managerial experience in the production promotion and operating departments, as well as knowledge in the advanced fields such as automated driving will continue to be applied in the Company's management.
+5 ■ Brief perso onal history April 1979 Joined DENSO CORPORATION June 2006 Executive Director, DENSO CORPORATION June 2013 Senior Executive Director, Member of the Board, DENSO CORPORATION June 2014 Director, Member of the Board, Senior Executive Director, DENSO CORPORATION June 2015 Senior Executive Director, DENSO CORPORATION June 2016 Director, Member of the Board, Senior Executive Director, DENSO CORPORATION April 2017 Executive Vice President, Member of the Board, DENSO CORPORATION (current position) Outside M Number of cumbency 4 After joini was assign from June Systems B (current p currently i him as a production having appointed him as a Member of the Board ng the Company, Hiroyuki Wakabayashi engaged in the production promotion departments.
+He ned to the engine component business from June 2009 and the powertrain component business 2010.
+He also assumed the post of the Business Group Head of the Information & Safety usiness Group (at that time) from June 2011.
+He has been serving as the Executive Vice President osition) since April 2017.
+He was in charge of Overall Production until March 2018 and is n charge of R&D and IT Digital as CTO (Chief Technology Officer).
+The Company has appointed nominee for a Member of the Board in the expectation that his managerial experience in the a promotion and operating departments, as well as knowledge in the advanced fields such as driving will continue to be applied in the Company's management.